 Dmitry is a native of the Petrograd Side, a fascinating early twentieth-century neighbourhood north of the Peter-and-Paul Fortress.
-So naturally, the Petrograd Pub Crawls the walking tours of the area are among his specialities.
-Another one is Kronstadt – he’s been conducting in-depth history tours of this mysterious island for many year.
-Dmitry is a university graduate in Spanish philology, fluent speaker of five European languages, an aspiring traveller and a professional photographer .
+So naturally, the Petrograd Pub Crawls and walking tours of the area are among his specialities.
+Another one is Kronstadt – he’s been conducting in-depth history tours of this mysterious island for many years.
+Dmitry is a university graduate in Spanish philology, specialist in various aspects of Russian political history, fluent speaker of five European languages, an aspiring traveller and a professional photographer.
 We could not dream of a better guide really.

 Graduate in History of Western philosophy, an internationally acclaimed yoga instructor, holder of a guiding license for every imaginable palace and museum in St Petersburg, a travel addict (Rajastan and Portugal recently).
 Art history a major interest: “Giovanni Boldini and Belle Epoque at the General Staff was great, and oh that splendid Jan Fabre!”
 Customer who joined her Original Walk says: “Insight into life in the Soviet era was chilling… brought to life brilliantly by Anastasia with personal examples from her family history”.